FormidableLabs/nextjs-sanity-fe/README.md

-# Formidable - NextJS Sanity E-Commerce Site
+# Formidable - NextJS Sanity E-Commerce Site Test

 This repo is a mono repo built using [pnpm](https://pnpm.io/) workspaces.
 It consists of two packages: